Use The Time Charging Your EV To Call Your Mother. She Would Love To Hear From You!

 Short answer, it depends!
-Three key factors that dictate charging speeds are:
+Three key factors that dictate EV charging speeds are:

 Home Charging For Dedicated Off-Street Parking

-- In the event you are using a 3.7 kW charger, charging time will increase up to 13 hours
+- In the event you are using a 3.7 kW EV home charger, charging time will increase up to 13 hours.

 - Of course, the higher the power, the greater the cost!
-You can reduce the cost by taking advantage of the OLEV Home Charge Grant (£500).
-Costs for home charging supply and installation start at £295 (including VAT and the OLEV grant).
-Some EV manufacturers also offer free supply and installation as special offers.
-I would recommend installing a 7 kW charger at home
+You can reduce the cost by taking advantage of the OLEV Home Charge Grant (£350).
+Costs for home charge point supply and installation via e-zoomed starts at £620 (including VAT and the OLEV grant).

-- I do not recommend using a regular 3-PIN outlet, for reasons of safety and convenience.
+- We do not recommend using a regular 3-PIN outlet, for reasons of safety and convenience.
 As an example if you charge a Nissan Leaf using a domestic socket, it could take up to 21 hours to charge.
 While a 7 kW charger could achieve that in nearly a third of the time (7 hours 30 minutes).
-Nissan offers the option of buying a dedicated charger at the time of purchasing the Leaf (Nissan WALLBOX)

 How Long Does It Take To Charge An EV At A Public Charging Point?

 Again, the answer is, it depends.
 Rapid chargers are the fastest and can provide up to 200 miles of range in 30 to 40 minutes.
 Enough time to enjoy a cup of coffee!